Maybe Tomorrow (True Detective): Critical reviews

 Jeff Jensen of Entertainment Weekly wrote, "More masks, more hard-boiled angst, and more apocalypse for everyone."
 Aaron Riccio of Slant Magazine wrote, "When everything is shit in the present, the best we can do, perhaps, is to wait it out and hope for the best."

 Kenny Herzog of Vulture gave the episode a 4 star rating out of 5 and wrote, "These four lost souls are living in Wyler/Kingsley's Detective Story in full color, where crazy killers in masks come out from darkness, stalk you, and light that stolen Cadillac you've been searching for ablaze, only to race back into the night.
 Where everyone seems to be in on something but you.
 It's a movie, but it's real life, and it's all a bit distorted."
 Tony Sokol of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "In an eight episode arc, when compared to the five seasons of Game of Thrones, this is about the point in the story that the gang on Thrones lost daddy Stark.
 Well they didn't lose him so much as they misplaced his head.
 Nic Pizzolatto is playing with that very dynamic.
 He's a novelist, you know."

 Carissa Pavlica of TV Fanatic gave the episode a 3.5 star rating out of 5 and wrote, "Forgive me if I'm thick, but I cannot for the life of me figure out in what direction the case is going.
 Some of the dialog is disturbingly comical and throws off the scent of the big picture.
 However, it felt like we were given a better understanding of why Ray and Ani were chosen to be leads on the case, whatever it may be."
-Shane Ryan of Paste gave the episode a 8.5 out of 10 and wrote, "Aligned against the killer, aligned against their bosses, aligned against the encroaching corruption on ever side.
+Shane Ryan of Paste gave the episode an 8.5 out of 10 and wrote, "Aligned against the killer, aligned against their bosses, aligned against the encroaching corruption on ever side.
 It's an intriguing possibility, and for the first time since the new season began, I can honestly say that I'm dying to see what comes next."